CaptainHayashi/Stonehouse/README.md

 object-relational mapper, an object request broker, and an authentication system).

-It is (or will be, at time of writing) described in the URY R1 document (Rapier: API for Entity Retrieval).

 Licencing
 ---------

-Stonehouse is under the 3-clause BSD licence (see COPYING).
+The main source distribution of Stonehouse (everything under src/) is under the 3-clause BSD licence (see COPYING).

+Program stubs (stubs/) and the test suite (test/) are in the public domain when legally possible due to their triviality.

 Usage
 -----